Korora - Emerald Beach

 The educational profile of Korora - Emerald Beach exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is high, with 28.5% of residents currently enrolled in formal education.
-This includes 10.8% in primary education, 8.7% in secondary education, and 2.8% pursuing tertiary education.
-Kororo Public School serves the Korora - Emerald Beach area, with an enrollment of 486 students as of a recent report.
-The school focuses exclusively on primary education, with secondary options available in nearby areas due to limited local capacity (4.3 places per 100 residents compared to the regional average of 15.6).
+Educational participation is high at 28.5%, with 10.8% in primary education, 8.7% in secondary education, and 2.8% pursuing tertiary education.
+Kororo Public School serves the area with an enrollment of 486 students, offering typical Australian school conditions (ICSEA: 1020) and balanced educational opportunities focused exclusively on primary education.
+Secondary options are available in surrounding areas due to limited local capacity (4.3 places per 100 residents vs regional average of 15.6).

 Frequently Asked Questions - Education